krosenfeld7/render-app/README.md

 }
 ```

 The `collections` field is used to specify the collections to be searched and appended to the template blender model.
-Each collection is to be provided a priority (0 is highest priority), which indicates which model will be appended first and be swapped out the least.
-Each collections value is also the directory name that is searched and the actual collection name within the models that are searched within that directory.
+Each collection is to be provided a priority (0 is the highest priority), which indicates which model will be appended first and be swapped out the least.
+Each collections' value is also the directory name that is searched and the actual collection name within the models that are searched within that directory.

 This field is intended to be generic such that you can add as many collection types to it as you want.
 However, this finds all combinations between the collections so the number of renders will increase rapidly with the number of collections.

 The `constants` field is used to specify in app constants as needed.
 Note: none are used currently

-The `material_collection` field is used to specify which collection from the collections field is the materials collection.
+The `material_collection` field is used to specify which collection from the collections' field is the materials' collection.
 This allows the app to distinguish and apply all materials from the collection to the models before rendering.
-Thus providing a way to combinatorically render many options.
+Thus providing a way to render with many combinations.

 The `parameters` field is used to specify inputs to the app to trigger different events.
-Most of these are self explanatory, but are spelled out here:
+Most of these are self-explanatory, but are spelled out here:
 - "enable_blacklist" -> enables the blacklist option
 - "enable_whitelist" -> enables the whitelist option
 - "enable_logging" -> enables output logging to a file